 - Edit Dataset Details – to edit the dataset and attribute descriptions

-4 Edit the Metadata of an Application
+4 Editing the Metadata of an App

 The curate functions that are available for a selected data source are to change Application Details or Data Source Details.
 This section describes the application details that can be changed: changing owners or changing the application icon.